Bottr-js/Bottr/Architecture.md

 In the future we would like to add other clients such as Line or team based services such as Slack but these aren't a priority right now but we are open to people writing their own clients for use with Pozi.

 ## Events

+Pozi is an event driven framework which allows it to respond quickly to messages.
+Each event handler does one thing and does it well.

+This means that essentially each bot is a collection of events and event handlers.